rokath/trice/docs/TraceWithTrice.md

 <!-- Unhappy with this situation, the developer starts thinking of using digital pins or starts emitting some proprietary LED blinking codes or byte sequences, difficult to interpret. -->

-The *Trice* technique tries to fill this gap, trying to be minimal invasive for the target and as comfortable as possible.
+The *Trice* technique tries to fill this gap, being be minimal invasive for the target and as comfortable as possible.
 It is the result of a long-year dissatisfaction and several attempts to find a loophole to make embedded programming more fun and this way more effective.

 ##  3. <a name='AbriefhistoryofTrice'></a>A brief history of *Trice*